 - A deployment type.
 In this case, Lambda.

 - The AWS Cloud Provider you set up in Connect to AWS for Lambda Deployments.

 An Environment can be a Dev, QA, Production, or other Environment.
 You can deploy one or many Services to each Environment by creating an Infrastructure Definition in the Environment for each Service.

 In this topic:

-The following procedure creates an Environment for the Lambda Service type set up in Lambda Services.
+The following procedure creates an Environment for the Lambda Service type, as set up in Add Lambda Functions.

 - In your Harness Application, click Environments.
 The Environments page appears.

 - Click Add Environment.
 The Environment dialog appears.

 - In Name, enter a name that describes the deployment environment, for example, Lambda.